-Wild Animals Names List
+Wild Animal Names List

 Wild animals live freely in forests, jungles, mountains, and other natural habitats.
 They are not domesticated and survive on their own, often hunting for food or grazing in the wild.
 Here’s a list of common wild animal names.